GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-      --profile-auto-activation=true: Set to false to disable profile auto activation --rpc-http-port=50052: tcp port to expose event REST API over HTTP --rpc-port=50051: tcp port to expose event API --skip-confirmation=false: If true, skaffold will skip yes/no confirmation from the user and default to yes --skip-tests=false: Whether to skip the tests after building --status-check=true: Wait for deployed resources to stabilize -t, --tag='': The optional custom tag to use for images which overrides the current Tagger configuration --tail=false: Stream logs from deployed objects (true by default for `skaffold dev` and `skaffold debug`) --toot=false: Emit a terminal beep after the deploy is complete --trigger='notify': How is change detection triggered? (polling, notify, or manual) --try-transparent-init=true: If true, skaffold will try to create a config for the user's run if it doesn't find one --wait-for-deletions=true: Wait for pending deletions to complete before a deployment --wait-for-deletions-delay=2s: Delay between two checks for pending deletions --wait-for-deletions-max=1m0s: Max duration to wait for pending deletions
+      --profile-auto-activation=true: Set to false to disable profile auto activation --rpc-http-port=50052: tcp port to expose event REST API over HTTP --rpc-port=50051: tcp port to expose event API --skip-tests=false: Whether to skip the tests after building --status-check=true: Wait for deployed resources to stabilize -t, --tag='': The optional custom tag to use for images which overrides the current Tagger configuration --tail=false: Stream logs from deployed objects (true by default for `skaffold dev` and `skaffold debug`) --toot=false: Emit a terminal beep after the deploy is complete --trigger='notify': How is change detection triggered? (polling, notify, or manual) --wait-for-deletions=true: Wait for pending deletions to complete before a deployment --wait-for-deletions-delay=2s: Delay between two checks for pending deletions --wait-for-deletions-max=1m0s: Max duration to wait for pending deletions